aherbert/gdsc-smlm/docs/imagej_plugins.rst

 Tracking Identifiers
 ~~~~~~~~~~~~~~~~~~~~

-All the usage information could be collected without tracking the same individual.
+All the usage information could have been collected without tracking the same individual.
 Each ``ImageJ`` session would count as a new individual using the software.
-To allow the distinction of new or repeat use a random identifier for the individual is generated.
-This is a 128-bit random `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ with a very low chance of being repeated on another ``ImageJ`` instance.
+To allow the distinction of new or repeat use a random identifier for the individual was generated.
+This was a 128-bit random `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ with a very low chance of being repeated on another ``ImageJ`` instance.
 This is stored in the ``ImageJ`` preferences file under the key ``.gdsc.ga.clientId``.
 It can only be read by programs with permission to read the ``ImageJ`` preferences file.
 This is usually in the user home directory and so would only be read by programs run by the user.

-The tracking identifier will not be created unless you opt-in to tracking.
-The default is no tracking.
+The tracking identifier was not created unless the user opted-in to tracking.
+The default was no tracking.

 .. index:: Performance